Addiction Recovery Apps: A New Form of Help

 Technological advancements are solving many of the world’s problems one at a time.
 Technological development increases options for most people.
 It also ensures convenience to the users by streamlining processes.
 One of these beneficial advancements is in the form of addiction recovery apps, which are a new form of help for people suffering from substance use disorder.
 Of course, these apps can only do so much and are best served as a support tool after you leave your treatment center.

-A 2016 study on the Global Burden of Diseases revealed that alcohol use disorder is the most prevalent substance abuse disorder worldwide.
+A 2016 study on the Global Burden of Diseases revealed that alcohol use disorder is the most prevalent substance use disorder disorder worldwide.
 An estimated population of 100.4 million is suffering from different forms of alcohol use disorder.
 An estimated 26.8 million people are suffering from opioid dependence.
 Another 22.1 million people are suffering from cannabis dependence.
-With these numbers, substance abuse disorder can be considered a public health concern globally.
+With these numbers, substance use disorder disorder can be considered a public health concern globally.

 The predicament is further worsened by the fact that the availability of addiction treatment facilities has not stayed up with the demand.
 A study by the United Nations revealed that drug treatment centers and health service providers continue to fall short.
 Only one in every six-people suffering from drug abuse is receiving their needed treatment.